The Encyclopedia of American Songs and Musicals

 Although it had been for decades one of the workhorses of temperance societies, the Prohibition never yelded to the expected results.
 Good feelings in politics do not always produce good effects.
 When in 1919, President Wodrow Wilson ratified the 18th amendment prohibiting the manufacturing, transport and sale of alcohol, he sincerely believed that this wise arrangement would moralize the habits, stop the conjugal violence and build a healthier society.
 He never imagined that he instead promoted organized crime, developed black market, caused the advent of all gas and generate a true social disorder.
 The sale of alcohol made the happiness of bootleggers of all kinds and Canada became despite it the partner of the mob by leaving on its soil proliferate distilleries designed to illegally supply the U.S. market.

-He did not hesitate if necessary to physically eliminate his competitors and knew when corrupt officials.
+He did not hesitate if necessary to physically eliminate his competitors and knew how to corrupt officials.
 Bill Thompson, himself, the mayor of Chicago was suspected of having sworn allegiance to Al Capone.

-3 Gunfights are at the time sadly current in the underworld.
-Everybody still has in mind the Valentine's Day massacre which took place on February 14, 1929 in the suburbs of Chicago.
-Seven mobsters who worked for Bugs Moran of the North Side Irish gang, specialized in bootlegging were killed having fallen in a real ambush.
-The investigation since clearly points out the Capone clan but it tramples due to the threats exerted on those who would dare to testify.
-The dispute between Moran and Capone goes back to several years: in 1925 at first, Moran attempted to murder Johnny Torrio the boss of Capone but this one miraculously survived despite numerous injuries.
+3 Gunfights are, at the time, sadly current in the underworld.
+Everybody still has in mind the Valentine's Day massacre that took place on February 14, 1929 in the Chicago suburbs.
+Seven mobsters who worked for Bugs Moran of the North Side Irish gang specialized in bootlegging, were killed having fallen in a real ambush.
+The investigation since clearly pointed out the Capone clan but it trampled due to the threats exerted on those who would dare to testify.
+The dispute between Moran and Capone went back to several years: in 1925 at first, Moran attempted to murder Johnny Torrio, the boss of Capone, but the latter miraculously survived, despite numerous injuries.
 He recurred the following year by tackling this time directly Capone, without more success.
-The St Valentine’s day, however aroused real emotion in public opinion and prompted the federal government to finally react.
-It began this time to look very closely at the illicit activities of Al Capone.
+The St Valentine’s day, however aroused real emotion in public opinion and prompted the federal government to react, at last.
+It began this time to focus very closely on Al Capone's illicit activities.
 In April 1930, the Commission on Crime in Chicago declares Capone Public Enemy No. 1.

 They choose a young agent named Eliot Ness, already assignated to the Bureau of Prohibition, to lead the hunt against the boss of the mob.
 Thus was created the section of the legendary " Untouchables ".